Directories

 $data-dir

 - This directory contains everything stored and managed by Nexus Repository.
-This directory persists between upgrades with many files created during the operation of Nexus Repository.
+This directory persists between upgrades with files being created during the operation of Nexus Repository.

 relative to the installation directory.